the-higher-ethereum/the-higher-ethereum/README.md

 - projects are alphabetically sorted in each category
 - entries must contain:
-  - projects: project name and source code link
+1. projects: project name and source code link
-  - people: developer profile (e.g. Github profile), link to a list of all the volunteer work done for Ethereum.
+2. people: developer profile (e.g. Github profile)
+3. link to a list of all the volunteer work done for Ethereum
+4. all: number of hours per week and period of time
+5. income disclosure, ending with "I have no other sources of income aside from those listed" (included in the list from 3)

 The common requirements to be on this list: